Why Stretching Won’t Save Your Frozen Shoulder: Do This Instead

 How Long Does Frozen Shoulder Last?

-At MOVE, we’re here to help empower you to move better and feel stronger by providing expert care, clear plans, and empowering support to achieve more than you thought possible.!
+At MOVE, our goal is to empower you to move better and feel stronger.
+Through expert care, clear plans, and empowering support to help you achieve more than you thought possible.!